tchellomello/glucose-tracker/README.md

 1. Install the required libraries listed in the requirements file with pip: pip install -r requirements.txt
 2. If you just want to run a demo of the app, use the <b>settings/localdemo.py</b> file which uses an SQLite database and will be created automatically.
 Otherwise, for development, please use PostgreSQL and the settings/local.py file.
 Set the database settings and environment variables accordingly.
-3. Run the syncdb command: e.g. python manage.py syncdb --settings=settings.localdemo
+3. Run the syncdb command: e.g. python manage.py syncdb --noinput --settings=settings.localdemo
-4. Run the South migration: e.g. python manage.py migrate --all --settings=settings.localdemo
+4. Run the South migration: e.g. python manage.py migrate --settings=settings.localdemo
 5. (Optional) Populate your database with dummy data: e.g. python manage.py load_random_glucose_data jsmith --settings=settings.localdemo (note that 'jsmith' can be changed to any username you like, the password will always be 'demo').
 6. Run the local web server: e.g. python manage.py runserver --settings=settings.localdemo